ostroproject/ostro-os/README.rst

 - meta-appfw
 - meta-java

-The top-level directory comes from openembedded-core, everything else is in its own sub-directory.
-This repository gets updated by importing commits from the component's repostories.
-It is convenient to make changes in this repository and then publish the result, for example in a sandbox or clone of the repository.
-However, to get changes merged, please submit them against the upstream components.
+The top-level directory comes from openembedded-core and meta-ostro (including this README.rst), everything else is in its own sub-directory.
+The ostro-os repository gets updated by importing commits from the component's repostories.

 Updating the repository
 =======================

 Everyone with a copy of the repository can use ``scripts/combo-layer`` to import commits from the components.
+However, typically this happens automatically as part of the continous integration setup and only core maintainers will ever need to do that manually.

+Normal developers can either:

+1. Make changes in a fork of the ostro-os repository.
+Submitting a pull request is okay and will trigger a test build with the modification.
+   However, the pull request typically cannot be merged and must be split up into pull requests into the component repositories.
+2. Directly modify component repositories and switch to them in a local build by replacing the paths to them in ``conf/bblayers.conf`` of the build.

+The first approach is more suitable for changes affecting many different repositories, the second more for localized changes.

-That works because the ``last_revision`` property which gets changed after each import gets committed to the combined repostory.
+Shared maintenance of ostro-os via combo-layer works because the ``last_revision`` property which gets changed after each import gets committed to the combined repostory.

-First, copy ``conf/combo-layer-local-sample.conf`` into conf/combo-layer-local.conf and set the paths for each component repository to a suitable location.
+To do this, first copy ``conf/combo-layer-local-sample.conf`` into ``conf/combo-layer-local.conf`` and set the paths for each component repository to a suitable location.

 Then run: